Merryland International School, Shabiya 9, Musaffah – The Review

 The school shines with an ADEC High Performing Band A2 “Very Good School” with significant Outstanding features rating – only four schools in the Emirate score more highly of those inspected in 2016 – and only 11 share its stage.

 It is certainly not a school that we expected, nor did we expect to find ourselves quite so genuinely impressed by.
-This is not, however, there are no weaknesses, there are – and some of which may be deal breakers for at least some parents.
+This is not, however, to say that there are no weaknesses, there are – and some of which may be deal breakers for at least some parents.

 Where to start.
 First, fees.
 In 2015-16 these ranged between 12,600 AED as FS Stages, through to 27,800AED in the graduating years.
 Merryland re-writes received wisdom that high fees are a pre-requisite of good schooling.
 As our sister site, WhichSchoolAdvisor.com, notes: “Merryland International School remains the most affordable quality education available in Abu Dhabi.”
 These fees fall at the top-end of the affordable fee segment.